jeanc18rlos/dental-vip-cms/src/pages/en/specialties/zygomatic-implants.md

   img: "/img/ZIGOMATICOS.jpg"
   content: Undoubtedly, the best alternative for those patients with large bone loss
     in their upper jaws and in which it is no longer possible to place conventional dental implants.
-“An optimal solution to a complex problem.”
+“An optimal solution to a complex problem".
 paragraphSection:
   body: "<p>\n When one or more teeth are lost, and they are not replaced as soon
     as possible, a slow but progressive process of reabsorption at the level of the